j-buss/jb_blog/_posts/2019-03-01-introduction.markdown

 ### Why?

-Well I  wanted to learn how to use tensorflow and I wanted a more “complete” description than I could easily find online.
+I  wanted to learn how to use tensorflow.
+And I wanted a deeper understanding than I could easily find online.
-So I picked up the book Deep Learning with Python by François Chollet.
+So I picked up Deep Learning with Python by François Chollet.
 The book provides a wonderful explanation of Deep Learning using Keras.

-I followed along and performed all the steps from the book.
+I learned a lot as I followed along and performed all the steps from the book.
 It was going well but there was a question that was simmering below the surface that finally came to a head by the time I got to chapter 8  (out of 9....I am not the quickest learner)

 #### &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;*How can I **actually** build something with one of these models?*

-The book does a great job of teaching you how to build a model.
-However I wanted to have something that used the model...an **application** if you will.
+Learning how to create an analytic model is one thing...however I wanted something more tangible...an **application** if you will.
-Even if it was a silly application.
+Even if it is silly.

-Previously, when I was studying machine learning there were many resources that walk you through the model:
+Previously, when I spent time studying machine learning there were many resources that walk you through the model:

 <img src="{{site.baseurl}}/assets/images/build_train.jpg" alt="build and train" width="400"/>

-However I wanted something more like the this:
+However I wanted something more like this:

 <img src="{{site.baseurl}}/assets/images/build_train_serve_interact.jpg" alt="build , train, serve and interact" width="400"/>

-#### &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;*This would allow me to not only **make** a working model, but to **use** it as well*
+#### &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;*This would allow me to not only **make** a working model, but to **use** it*

 So with this set of posts we will explore the build and implementation of a machine learning model.
 With the intent of using and learning about many tools along the way: Google Colaboratory, Google Cloud Platform, Kubernetes, Cloud Functions, Stackdriver, Computer Engine, Cloud ML, etc.